Jozott00/ClingoTestRunner/README.md

 ---

 #### Known issues:
-- For `mnr` greater than 999, the script says failed even if the expected number of models are equal to the result
+- If `mnr` is greater than **999**, the script reports "failed", even if the expected number of models corresponds to the result

 ---